 How Economist views the world.

-Another good thing about podcast is that if you want to know about a recent released book, search the author on podcast, she probably summarized about her book already!
+Another good thing about podcast is that if you want to know about a book.
+Search the author on podcast, she probably summarized about her book already!
 A much better in depth TLDR version from the author!

 You can search the people being interviewed you found interesting, on these podcast apps, or Google it, to discover even more interesting people and podcasts.

 I am mainly using these 3 apps: